torte007/GeniusPlazaAPI/README.md

 The current API implements the following methods:

+- ## Get all recipes available in the database.
+    * Use ` GET http://localhost:8000/recipes/` and include the necessary information for a new recipe in json.

--: create a new recipe.
+- ## Create a new recipe.
+    * Use ` POST http://localhost:8000/recipes/` and include the necessary information for a new recipe in json.

--: get recipes by a particular user.
+- ## Get recipes by a particular user.
--: get all recipes available in the database.
+    * Use ` GET http://localhost:8000/recipes/user/<user_id>` and include the necessary information for a new recipe in json.

--: update a particular recipe.
+- ## Update a particular recipe.
+    * Use ` PUT http://localhost:8000/recipes/<recipe_id>` and include the necessary information for a new recipe in json.

--: delete a particular recipe.
+- ## Delete a particular recipe.
+    * Use ` DELETE http://localhost:8000/recipes/<recipe_id>` and include the necessary information for a new recipe in json.

 # Input Validation

-The only fields that are validated are the usernames and the email
+Input validation is done by djangorestframework

+# Requirements and Dependencies

+use  `pip install -r requirements.txt`